waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Overwatch Critique (Turn 181601):** Deferring tool maintenance via the 'Development Pipeline' is a critical failure.
 Tile traversal documentation is incomplete and map marker usage is inefficient and inconsistent.
 - **Overwatch Critique (Turn 181701):** My `find_path` tool is critically flawed and lacks diagnostic feedback.
 My notepad is disorganized with duplicated and missing information.
 My map marker discipline is inconsistent.
 - **Overwatch Critique (Turn 181951):** My `find_path` tool is a crutch that lacks diagnostic feedback.
 My notepad is used passively to document flaws instead of actively triggering fixes.
 My map marker discipline is inconsistent, leading to clutter.
 I failed to document a critical change in party status (0 PP on attacking moves).
+- **Overwatch Critique (Turn 182008):** My reactive approach to tool maintenance, deficient notepad management (especially the multi-turn failure to document critical party status), and inconsistent map markers are major procedural errors.
 - **Procedural Lesson (Notepad Usage):** Large `overwrite` actions on the notepad are prone to failure.
 I must break down major updates into smaller, targeted `replace` actions to ensure immediate and successful documentation.
+- **Procedural Lesson (LLM Reality):** As an LLM, I cannot defer tasks.
+Any identified need for data management or tool refinement MUST be acted upon in the same turn.
+Creating a mental 'to-do list' is a critical failure of my core nature.

 # II.
 World & Game Mechanics
 ## A. Tile Traversal Rules (Verified)